2019 Playing Rules

 5. Before starting the pitch the pitcher must take a position with at least one foot in contact with the Pitcher’s Box.
 Pitcher’s Box is 10 feet long.
 (Added 2013)

-6. It is mandatory that each pitcher use the pitcher’s screen or wear a protective face mask while pitching (must wear the mask consistent with the manufacturer’s intended usage of their product).
-Pitchers are also recommended to wear additional protective safety equipment, comprised of head gear (NOCSAE-approved), heart/chest protection and shin guards.
-(Added 2016)
+6. It is mandatory that each pitcher use the pitcher’s screen.
+Pitchers are also recommended to wear additional protective safety equipment: protective face mask, head gear (NOCSAE-approved), heart/chest protection and shin guards.
+(Changed 2019)

 6a.
 The pitching screen must be placed in front of the pitching rubber but within six feet of the rubber.
 (Change 2017).
 For the Silver Division, the pitching screen will be positioned no more than one bat length in front of the rubber and the and the side bar of the pitching screen must be positioned within the imaginary perpendicular lines from the edge of the Pitching Rubber to the ˝ way mark of the Pitching Rubber.
 (Added 2018)

 6b.
 After releasing the ball, the pitcher must step behind the screen.
 Otherwise it is an illegal pitch.
 After the batter swings, the pitcher is not restricted to staying behind the screen, but may move and become an active defensive player.
 (Added 2017) For the Silver Division, the Pitcher cannot touch/grab or hold onto the pitching screen at any time.
 If this occurs, the umpire will call the play dead and it will be considered a ball for the batter.
 If the batter hits the pitch, it will be considered a live ball.
 If the pitcher does not step behind the pitching screen after releasing the ball and makes a defensive play, the play will be ruled dead and the batter will be awarded a base hit and existing runners will advance 1 base (Added 2018)